w84death/Tanks-of-Freedom/README.md

 ## Indie Turn Based Strategy in Isometric Pixel Art

-Push the frontline with your tanks, support with your helicopters, and claim strategic buildings with your infantry!
-Issue orders and fight for freedom!

-Use roads to move the front forward with your armed forces.
-Break through the enemy lines and take control of your opponent's bunker to win the battle.

-## Why should you play Tanks of Freedom?

-hand-made pixel art assets in 16 colours! original soundtrack made on Access Virus C and Korg Electribe modern theme of real world events free (if you want to) great performance provided by Godot Engine available for Windows, Linux, OSX, Android and BlackBerry OS 10 constantly updated with new features and bugfixes by gamers for gamers
+Classic turn-based strategy game with two armies fighting against each other.
+Challenge yourself in campaign against AI or hot-seat battle with a friend.
+Using easy map editor you can create any imaginable scenario to play and share online for others to discover!

+Each 32x32 sprite was handcrafted in gorgeous, 16 colour pixel art.
+Original soundtrack was made on Access Virus C and Korg Electribe.
+Sound effects were made on real GameBoy hardware.
+Game is open-source and runs smoothly thanks to Godot Engine.

 ## Download
 Windows, Linux, OSX, Android, Blackberry: